filebrowser/filebrowser/README.md

 [Hugo](http://gohugo.io/) is an easy to use and fast command line static website generator, while [Caddy](http://caddyserver.com) is a lightweight, fast, general-purpose, cross-platform HTTP/2 web server with automatic HTTPS.
 This extension is able to bring a web interface to Caddy to manage Hugo generated websites.
 This plugin provides you an web interface to manage your websites made with Hugo.

 **If you're not developer go to the [documentation](https://caddyserver.com/docs/hugo)**.

+## NOTE FOR DEVELOPERS

+You need to run `go generate` on `$GOPATH/src/github.com/hacdias/caddy-hugo` before building any binary.
+Otherwise, you will receive an `undefined: Asset` error.